Tone mapping: Background

 The advent of digital photography gave hope for better solutions to this problem.
 One of the earliest algorithms employed by Land and McCann in 1971 was Retinex, inspired by theories of lightness perception .This method is inspired by the eye’s biological mechanisms of adaptation when lighting conditions are an issue.
 Gamut mapping algorithms were also extensively studied in the context of color printing.
 Computational models such as CIECAM02 or iCAM were used to predict color appearance.
 Despite this, if algorithms could not sufficiently map tones and colors, a skilled artist was still needed, as is the case with cinematographic movie post-processing.

 Computer graphic techniques capable of rendering high-contrast scenes shifted the focus from color to luminance as the main limiting factor of display devices.
-Several tone mapping operators were developed to map high dynamic range (HDR) images to standard displays.
+Several tone mapping operators were developed to map high dynamic range images to standard displays.
 More recently, this work has branched away from utilizing luminance to extend image contrast and towards other methods such as user-assisted image reproduction.
 Currently, image reproduction has shifted towards display-driven solutions since displays now possess advanced image processing algorithms that help adapt rendering of the image to viewing conditions, save power, up-scale color gamut and dynamic range.